web3privacy/constitution/04-stewards.md

 * Mediate escalated interpersonal disputes.
 * Invoke a "Steward Flag" on a Formal Proposal to unilaterally extend its review period.
 * Uphold or overrule a Veto on a Formal Proposal.
-* Execute transactions and manage administrative access for core assets, *only when instructed by a passed Formal Proposal*.
+* Execute transactions and manage administrative access for core assets, as explicitly instructed by either a passed Formal Proposal or by the operational requirements of the Contributor Rewards system (Section 7).
-* Operate the Contributor Rewards system, executing the calculation and distribution as defined in Section 6.

 #### Stewards DO NOT have the power to: